aglushkov/serega/README.md

 end
 ```

-#### SPECIFIC CASE #2: Serializing multiple associations as single relation
+#### SPECIFIC CASE #2: Serializing multiple associations as a single relation

-For example "user" has two relations - "new_profile", "old_profile", and also
+For example, "user" has two relations - "new_profile" and "old_profile".
+Also
-profiles have "avatar" association.
+profiles have the "avatar" association.
 And you decided to serialize profiles in one
 array.
 You can specify `preload_path: [[:new_profile], [:old_profile]]` to
 achieve this: